-Wildlife values:
+Wildlife Values:

-When this site has less than 25 percent canopy cover caused by a mechanical manipulation, herbicides or fire, adequate forage is produced to support herbivores such as deer and elk.
+When this site has less than 25 percent canopy caused by mechanical manipulation, herbicides or fire, adequate forage is produced to support herbivores such as deer and elk.
 As the canopy is allowed to close in through natural regeneration of the juniper and pinyon pine, forage production becomes very limited.

-Then these areas become primarily escape cover for deer and elk as well as other wildlife.
+These areas then become primarily escape cover for deer and elk as well as other wildlife.
 Wildlife species that depend on high canopy densities on this site are the white-breasted nuthatch and plains titmouse.
 To create the greatest diversity for wildlife using this site, a variety of canopy covers should be maintained.
-Another limiting factor for wildlife on this site is the lack of dependable water.
-Where feasible, water facilities designed for use by wildlife can enhance these areas for wildlife habitat.
+The lack of dependable water sources is a limiting factor for wildlife on this site.
+Where feasible, watering facilities designed for use by wildlife can enhance these areas for wildlife habitat.